-CRS 090 COMPREHENSIVE READING STRATEGIES (4 credits/40 hrs)
+CRS 090 COMPREHENSIVE READING STRATEGIES

-This is a course in the essential elements of reading comprehension, focusing on increasing reading ability,
+This is a course in the essential elements of reading comprehension, focusing on increasing reading ability, identifying and understanding purpose and tone in writing, and improving critical thinking skills.
+The grade earned in the course does not affect the student's grade-point average.
+Prerequisite: None